Ninke1992/data-engineering-class/week_3/homework.md

 - 582.63 MB for non-partitioned table and 0 MB for the partitioned table
 - 646.25 MB for non-partitioned table and 646.25 MB for the partitioned table

+Q5 - 647.87 MB for non-partitioned table and 23.06 MB for the partitioned table

 ## Question 6:
 Where is the data stored in the External Table you created?